Neural Networks with PyTorch¶

 Build Neural Network with PyTorch¶

 In the previous lecture, we have built a simple fully connected neural network with one hidden layer for both linear regression and classification tasks.
-Let's try a similar network for the classification task of MNIST.
+Let's first try a similar network for the classification task of MNIST.

 Note the dataset is much larger than our previous examples, so we need to adjust the network size accordingly.
 (It is still tiny compared to modern standards)